 Commitment to Diversity and Inclusion

-Our success in achieving diversity in ethnicity and gender is reflected in our staff as well as our lawyers.
-We are committed to promoting these individuals to shareholder and management positions, as women and minorities have long served at every level of management at Modrall Sperling.
-We welcome persons from all backgrounds into the firm.
-In addition, we are proud to count among us the first female president of the American Bar Association and the American Law Institute, Roberta Cooper Ramo, the current Regional President of the Hispanic National Bar Association, Michelle Hernandez, and a woman president of the Navajo Nation Bar Association, Barbara Lucero.
+We are proud to count among us the first female president of the American Bar Association and the American Law Institute, Roberta Cooper Ramo, the current Regional President of the Hispanic National Bar Association, Michelle Hernandez, and the only person to have served as both President of the Navajo Nation Bar Association and Chair of the State Bar Paralegal Division, Barbara Lucero.

 Modrall Sperling provides substantial sponsorship to organizations in the Southwest, such as New Mexico’s Equal Access to Justice Program and the Martin Luther King, Jr., Multicultural Council’s annual scholarship fund, which encourage and support students to achieve their higher education goals and future careers in the legal field.
 The firm encourages colleagues to take active roles in national organizations such as ABA Young Lawyers Division, whose scholarship program is designed to encourage women and minorities to take leadership roles with the ABA.

-Modrall Sperling’s attorneys have active leadership roles with several professional organizations, such as the Hispanic National Bar Association, New Mexico State Bar’s Commission for Women and the Legal Profession, New Mexico Black Lawyers Association, and the Navajo Nation Bar Association, among other professional groups.
+Modrall Sperling’s attorneys currently hold or have held active leadership roles with several professional organizations, such as the Hispanic National Bar Association, New Mexico State Bar’s Commission for Women and the Legal Profession, New Mexico Black Lawyers Association, and the Navajo Nation Bar Association, among other professional groups.